davidmalawey/openLab/tools.md

 - ![divider bins image 1](img/img_dividerBin2.jpg)
 - ![divider bins image 2](img/img_dividerBin3.jpg)

-**Plano Bins**
+**Latching Bins**

-These boxes are selected for sorting small parts.
-The way they're used:  One bin has as many as 50 different part types, with a category like "M5 fasteners."
-Open one bin to find any of the M5 screws or nuts.
-The moment that I access an M5 nut is the moment I likely need a washer, so these all go together.
-The large divider bin is designated for fasteners and becomes heavy since it's full of metal - so these require a flat shelf for storage.
-The small type (3500 series) can be hung vertically on a pegboard.
-Small heavy parts risk spiling inside these bins so essentially the mass inside the bin dictates if it can be hung or must be kept flat and upright.
-Sourcing these bins can be confusing - they appear on amazon by many different inconsistent vendors.
-They are also found in-store at Walmart with fishing tackle.
+These clear, latching boxes store small parts that populate all of the hardware in our designs.
+One bin holds all of the M5 fasteners, another bin for all M2.5 and M3 fasteners, and so on.
+One bin has as many as 50 different unique components.
+The M5 Hardware bin will have the machine screw, washer, and nut all ready to pick at a glance.
+One latching bin should have every different component type but not a huge quantity of any part.
+If the fasteners are sourced in a pack of 100, there maybe overflow from its place in the latching bin.
+Overflow of hardware gets moved to a "storage" position in the larger, opaque divider bins.

+Each latching bin then holds a full category of parts and half of them are stored flat and upright while the remaining ones can hang.
+Vertical hanging is reserved for lighter collections of parts like fuses or plastic retaining clips, so the hanging hooks are not overloaded nor the pegboard hooks.
+Lifting a heavy bin from a hanging position is too likely to cause drops and spills.
+The small type (3500 series) have smaller overall dimensions and they are always hung vertically on a pegboard hook.

 * Plano Prolatch 3500 Series, 5x9 inches.
 * Plano Prolatch 3700 Series, 9x14 inches.